 - (3) Other authority.
 The DRC shall have authority to review and analyze such other matters as provided by this Code or as may be assigned by the Board of County Commissioners or county administrator. - (d) DRC meeting requirements. - (1) Record of proceedings. - a.
 Records maintenance.
 All records of any proceeding before the DRC shall be filed with the county. - b.
-Recording.
-All DRC meetings shall be recorded and filed with the County. - be.
 Application files.
 Application files shall be held and maintained by the county. - (2) Schedule.
 The DRC shall determine an appropriate meeting schedule to ensure that issues before the committee are analyzed in a timely manner. - (3) Public meeting. - a.
 All meetings of the DRC shall be open to the public. - b.
 An agenda shall be prepared and distributed to each member prior to each meeting. - c.
 All applicants having requests reviewed by the DRC will be provided an agenda and invited to attend and participate in the meeting. - (4) Final determination.
 The information and analysis provided to a higher board shall be based on adopted policies in the comprehensive plan, state and federal law and the Pinellas County Code.